Risk-Score Threshold Calibration for Auto-Approval¶

 | Non-RADAR baseline | — | reference | reference |

-A team adopting the pattern in their own environment would build the equivalent table from their own telemetry: bucket diffs by score percentile, compute observed revert rate and incident rate per bucket against a non-auto-approved baseline, and pick the threshold where the marginal revert/incident cost crosses the team's tolerance line.
-The decision is now an explicit operator choice tied to local numbers, not a hidden assumption inside the model.
-Without that local telemetry, there is no curve to read — only the vendor's published point.
+A team reproduces this from its own telemetry: bucket diffs by score percentile, compute revert and incident rate per bucket against a non-auto-approved baseline, and pick the threshold where marginal cost crosses its tolerance line.
+Without local telemetry there is no curve to read — only the vendor's published point.

 Key Takeaways¶

-- Risk-score threshold calibration converts auto-approval into an explicit yield-vs-safety knob; moving the threshold up automates more diffs at strictly higher marginal risk.
+- Risk-score threshold calibration converts auto-approval into an explicit yield-vs-safety knob; moving it up automates more diffs at strictly higher marginal risk.

 - The pattern requires per-bucket revert/incident telemetry, a deterministic-validation backstop, and stable feature signals.
 Without all three, the knob is opaque.